MartinRGB/Animer/README.md

 It contains animation curves in `Android` `iOS` `Origami(POP or Rebound in Client)` `Principle` `Protopie` `FramerJS`

+Unlike [Rebound](https://github.com/facebook/rebound)，Animer didn't use `Choreographer` or self-building `Looper` for creating an Animator.

 All these animation algorithm will be translated into Android's native implementation like DynamicAnimation & TimingInterpolator,which can improve the performance of animation.

 It also provides a real-time controller & graph UI for tweaking parameters.